joshxviii/animalese-typing-keyboard/README.md

 # Animalese Typing - Keyboard

-### A mobile keyboard version of Animalese Typing!
+### An Android keyboard version of Animalese Typing!

 ---